Kevil, Kentucky: Demographics

-Schools
+Education

+There is one school district in the whole county, the Ballard County School District.
+The district's schools are Ballard County Preschool - Headstart, Ballard County Elementary School, Ballard County Middle School, and Ballard Memorial High School.

 Forestdale Elementary School was once a big part of Kevil, Kentucky.
 Although it is not in service now, the building still stands in the middle of the city.
 It was built around 1950 at the same time as the Paducah Gaseous Diffusion Plant was built.
 This enhanced uranium power plant brought jobs to people all over the United States.
-When families moved here to work, there was not enough room in the already built public schools for the new kids to get an education.
+When families moved here to work, there was not enough room in the already built public schools for the new children to get an education.
 The outcome of the child to school ratio lead to the upbringing of a new school.
 Forestdale Elementary was continued to be used until the early 1980s when it later changed into a factory.

-In 2021, there are many options when it comes to public schools.
-These include: Ballard County Memorial High School, Ballard County Middle School, Ballard County Elementary School, McCracken County High School, Heath Middle School, Concord Elementary, Lone Oak Elementary, Lone Oak Intermediate, Reidland Middle School, Reidland Elementary, Reidland Intermediate, Hendron-Lone Oak Elementary, and lastly McCracken County Pre-School.
-When It Comes to private schools, St. Mary School System is the only elementary, middle, and high school option.

 Major Powerplant and Effect On Migration

 In 1950, a plant was built to enrich uranium for the military.
 The uranium was used for chemical warfare such as reactors and nuclear weapons.
 This plant played a huge part in the further development of Kevil.
 Many of the houses you see in this city and surrounding areas were pop-up homes for migrating workers.
 From 1993 to 2014, the plant was leased to the United States Enrichment Corporations(USEC) and then to present day owners(Department of Energy).
 Department of Energy(DOE) is responsible for the environmental cleanup of uranium at the site.
-Although DOE is not as big as the plant originally was, it still plays an important roll in the job, popularity, and importance aspect of this area.
+Although DOE is not as big as the plant originally was, it still plays an important role in the job, popularity, and importance aspect of this area.